ashutoshsingh24/Kyphosis_prediction/README.md

 # Kyphosis Disease Prediction using Random Forest

 This project aims to predict the presence of **Kyphosis**, a spinal disorder, using a supervised machine learning approach.
-The dataset includes information about patients who have undergone corrective spinal surgery.
+The dataset includes information about patients who have undergone corrective spinal surgery

 ---